 Pro-Tip: Read more about choosing the right duration for your project tasks: How to Schedule Different Tasks

 Task management is not micro-management, so when it comes to following up with your team, don’t worry about challenging them on their estimates.
 You aren’t commenting on their ability to do the job, or nagging.
 As long as you aren’t constantly watching over their shoulder or calling them every half an hour for an update, you aren’t straying into the territory of micro-managing.
+Task management software can help you get visibility into your team’s activities, without having to breathe down their necks.

 Your task estimates are at a low level because it makes it easy for them and for you.
 They’ll be expecting you to follow up on how they are doing.